Access & Affordability

 “Our identity as one of the world’s great universities is inextricably tied to our ability to ensure that the best and brightest students—from a broad range of backgrounds—are able to become a part of our Georgetown community.”

-Georgetown University President John J. DeGioia
+Georgetown University President Emeritus John J. DeGioia

 Supporting inclusive excellence at Georgetown